morvai577/HackerRank2018Solutions/README.md

 ### Challenge 4
 The function named diagonalDifference takes a matrix and computes the diagonal difference of the values inside the matrix.

+### Challenge 5
+The function named plusMinus takes an array and prints the following three lines: (1) A decimal representing of the fraction of positive numbers in the array compared to its size.
+(2) A decimal representing of the fraction of negative numbers in the array compared to its size.
+(3) A decimal representing of the fraction of zeros in the array compared to its size.